wieslawsoltes/Core2D/Documentation/README.md

 serve.cmd
 ```

-And you can view the generated website on http://localhost:8080.
+And you can view the generated website in your browser `http://localhost:8080`.